 During an epic retrospective tasting celebrating Frank Family’s 25th anniversary in 2018, bottles of Winston Hill Cabernet Sauvignon were opened during the odd years from 1999 through 2013.
 Incidentally, Winston Hill was named for Rich’s former English Springer-Spaniel, Winston who is buried in the upper part of the vineyard.
 Regardless of vintage, the wines show good acidity, balance and are age-worthy with some of the older vintages still showing a liveliness of fruit.
 These are the consistent threads throughout the wines, however each vintage tasted different from the others, dramatically so at times, and all are unique wines.
 Several of our favorites among these years are the following:

 The 1999 Frank Family Winston Hill is fairly dark ruby in the glass – the color has held up very well over nearly 20 years at the time of our tasting.
 It shows an immediate noticeable sweetness that permeates throughout the bouquet with notes of cinnamon, other baking spices, a nutty nuance and tobacco leaf.
 As the wine opens shows a bit of chocolate and ripe prune characteristics.
-This wine has aged well – soft across the palate shows pleasing flavors of plum and currant – with a mouth watering finish and tannins that are supple in feel.
+This wine has aged well – soft across the palate shows pleasing flavors of plum and currant – with a mouthwatering finish and tannins that are supple in feel.

 Only 2 years removed in age, the 2001 Frank Family Winston Hill is a remarkably different wine.
-Lighter in color then the 1999 this wine smells and tastes younger then its actual age.
+Lighter in color then the 1999 this wine smells and tastes younger than its actual age.
 Shows darker fruit on the bouquet and on the palate.
 Features dry dusty somewhat robust tannins still anchored by great acidity.
 This wine is a testament to how well their wines can age and could almost be mistaken as being a current release.

 Perhaps our favorite of the wines was the 2005 Frank Family Winston Hill.
 Reveals an elegant nose showing black licorice, plum, an herbal note and hints of sage.
 Superbly balanced, this wine is seamless across the palate; if there is one component that stands out, it is the wine’s intense flavor – mostly dark fruit.
-Dusty tannins anchor a long finish that is mostly about the fruit and the acid (mouth watering cherry tartness) along with hints of mocha.
+Dusty tannins anchor a long finish that is mostly about the fruit and the acid (mouthwatering cherry tartness) along with hints of mocha.
 Drinks very well 13 years after the vintage date.

 We love writing about the 2011 vintage because it is such an outlier vintage compared to the Napa norm.
 Winemaker Todd Graff describes harvest time this year as “get it or lose it” with rain coming early in September followed by humid conditions (optimum conditions for botrytis and terrible conditions for making non dessert wines).
 The 2011 Frank Family Winston Hill shows a smoky elegance on the bouquet with notes of jalapeno and floral nuances (violets).
 Has a nice depth of aroma that keeps evolving nicely as the wine opens.
 Fairly supple across the palate will well-buffed out tannins.